Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 11. update the address with a house number: [http://localhost:8080/business-partner/1003764/address/28238](http://localhost:8080/business-partner/1003764/address/28238).

+> [!NOTE]
-   > **Note** - For your convenience we provide a [collection of REST calls](/templates/business-partner-requests.http) in the repos.
+> For your convenience we provide a [collection of REST calls](/templates/business-partner-requests.http) in the repos.
 Execute them with the [VS Code REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

   ![screenshot of business partner address update with request details](assets/bupa-update-vsc-rest.png)